ppy/osu-wiki/news/2025/2025-05-05-squad-global-taiko-showdown-2025-registrations-now-open.md

 ![](/wiki/shared/news/2025-05-05-squad-global-taiko-showdown-2025-registrations-now-open/banner.jpg)

-The [Squad Global Taiko Showdown](https://osu.ppy.sh/community/forums/topics/2075637) has been osu!taiko's premiere team tournament, in terms of offering a tournament where all players are entirely free to choose their teammates, for a 3v3 tournament with teams from **3 to 6** players!
+The [Squad Global Taiko Showdown](https://osu.ppy.sh/community/forums/topics/2075637) has been at the forefront of osu!taiko team tournament scene, offering a 3v3 format where players are entirely free to choose their teammates!

 Regarding the tournament's bracket format, there are no changes from the past year.
-This is planned to be a **32 teams** tournament in a **double-elimination bracket.**
+This is planned to be a **double-elimination bracket** of **32 teams** with **3 to 6 players**.

-Mappool-wise, all songs used in the tournament will either come **from the Featured Artist listing**, or are **used with permission from the artist**.
+Mappool-wise, all songs used in the tournament will either come **from the Featured Artist listing**, or be **used with permission from the artist**.

 The tournament's detailed schedule and all relevant info for participating can be found below.